MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 ▢ Upload a picture into it <br/>
 ▢ Click on the resultant public link <br/>
 ▢ Append '/' and the object name to the browser address <br/>
-▢ Do you see the image on your browser? <br/>
+▢ Do you see the image in your browser? <br/>
 </div>

 -- *Slide End* --